-Health Education Concentration
+Health Education Concentration - 40 Semester Hours

 The Trident University College of Health and Human Services offers the Master of Science in Health Sciences degree program with a concentration in Health Education.
 The goal of the program is to prepare its graduates to work effectively as health educators by gaining knowledge and skills in the following areas: health behavior theory, program planning, implementation, and evaluation, written communication, and cultural competence.
+This is not a teacher credentialing, certificate, or licensure program.